 Hi there!
-I’m Gokul, a PhD candidate in the Robotics Institute at Carnegie Mellon University working on interactive learning from implicit human feedback (e.g. imitation/RLHF).
+I’m Gokul, a PhD candidate in the Robotics Institute at Carnegie Mellon University working on interactive learning from implicit feedback (e.g. imitation learning / RLHF).

-In my free time, I do origami, hackathons, and run/lift.
+In my free time, I like to consume baked goods, go to concerts / art museums, and run / lift.
 I’m a huge fan of birds (especially lovebirds), books (especially those by Murakami), and bands (especially Radiohead).

 Events & News